About Us

 Reference books and newspapers are available for use within the library only.

 Reserved items are held for seven days.
-A patron will be notified by mail or email when reserved material becomes available.
+A patron will be notified by phone, mail, or email when reserved material becomes available.

 Charges for Materials and Services: